xyzcocktail/hipages-fullstack-assessment/SOLUTION.md

 ## Conclusion

-While I have been in with this challenge,
-I didn't have any problem to start, and the end of design.
+While I have been in this challenge, I didn't have any problem completing this task.
-I certainly chose those stacks in the description, and happy to go with this.
+I chose some of modern js framework in the description.

-just one thing I haven't been cleared, there was a bit of confusion in the READ.me where the first name in the "Invited" tab would only show the "first name" whereas the "Accepted" tab shows an additional information which requires the full name from the DB column "contact_name".
+Just one thing I haven't been cleared, there was a bit of confusion in the READ.me where the first name in the "Invited" tab would only show the "first name", whereas the "Accepted" tab shows an additional information which requires the full name from the DB column "contact_name".

-It is obviously better we could separate this one named column into two or have two more extra name fields like "first_name" and "last_name".
+It is obviously better if we could separate this one named column into two or have two more extra name fields like "first_name" and "last_name".

-We could consider more if I got given more time:
+We could consider few enhancements if more time was allowed:

+1. I have added a little of unit testing on the backend side using Jest.
+   I would build more stable system using TDD and BDD since there will be less risk caused in the system.
-1. State changes - we don't indicate (confirm modal) any of ongoing process or event triggered.
+2. State changes - there is no indication of (confirm modal) any of ongoing process or event triggered.
-2. Better to have a proper pipelines in CI/CD process with automation.
+3. It would be better to have a proper pipelines in CI/CD process with automation.
-3. We might need to consider the vulnerabilities of API and add more secure layer and test env in the pipeline to check.
+4. We might need to consider the vulnerabilities of API and add more secure layer and test env in the pipeline to check.

-I have added a little of unit testing on the backend side using Jest, but we might need a proper QA control and also in the frontend side. it could happen by the approach of having QA automation such as TDD and BDD.

-Overall, I have been cleared myself and have tried myself to understand what was the purpose of this test, and what the lead of tech seemed to archive by this test from candidates and what candidates need to prove, If I am not wrong..
+Overall, I have been cleared myself and have tried myself to understand what was the purpose of this test.

-Last but not least, Need a proper concept of building architecture and platform - it might be for the solution architecture - scalability and securituty (which are part of DevOps) whcih are the one of the most important thing during building a software that drag a software to the right productive level.
+I hope everything I did is accurate and comprehensible

-I enjoyed this :)
+I really enjoyed taking this task :)

+Thank you.